Couleslaw/Project-L/docs/TechnicalDocs/core/index.md

 The pieces are represented by the [TetrominoShape](../../ProjectLCoreDocs/html/T_ProjectLCore_GamePieces_TetrominoShape.htm) enum.
 The class [TetrominoManager](../../ProjectLCoreDocs/html/T_ProjectLCore_GameManagers_TetrominoManager.htm) serves as a proxy between the `TetrominoShape` abstraction and `BinaryImage` configurations.

-> [!TIP]
+{% include tip.html content="
-> Especially the methods [CompareShapeToImage](../../ProjectLCoreDocs/html/M_ProjectLCore_GameManagers_TetrominoManager_CompareShapeToImage.htm) [GetAllConfigurationsOf](../../ProjectLCoreDocs/html/M_ProjectLCore_GameManagers_TetrominoManager_GetAllConfigurationsOf.htm)(`shape`) might come in handy when implementing your own AI player.
+Especially the methods [CompareShapeToImage](../../ProjectLCoreDocs/html/M_ProjectLCore_GameManagers_TetrominoManager_CompareShapeToImage.htm) [GetAllConfigurationsOf](../../ProjectLCoreDocs/html/M_ProjectLCore_GameManagers_TetrominoManager_GetAllConfigurationsOf.htm)(`shape`) might come in handy when implementing your own AI player.
+"%}

 The puzzles are represented by the [Puzzle](../../ProjectLCoreDocs/html/T_ProjectLCore_GamePieces_Puzzle.htm) which contains the `BinaryImage` of the puzzle and a list of pieces which have been placed into the puzzle.
 The class also has methods to check if a piece can be placed into the puzzle and to place it.

-> [!NOTE]
+{% include note.html content="
-> The `Puzzle` class has two other noteworthy methods.
+The `Puzzle` class has two other noteworthy methods.
 The [GetUsedTetrominos](../../ProjectLCoreDocs/html/M_ProjectLCore_GamePieces_Puzzle_GetUsedTetrominos.htm) method is called when the puzzle is finished and the pieces are returned to the player.
 The [Clone](../../ProjectLCoreDocs/html/M_ProjectLCore_GamePieces_Puzzle_Clone.htm) method returns a deep copy of the puzzle.
 This is used when creating a representation the game, which can safely be passed to an AI player, without the risk of it modifying the actual game state.
+"%}

 The puzzles are loaded from a file using the [PuzzleParser](../../ProjectLCoreDocs/html/T_ProjectLCore_GameLogic_PuzzleParser.htm) class.
 The puzzles are stored in a simple text format which is easy to read and write.
 For more details on the format, please refer to the [PuzzleParser](../../ProjectLCoreDocs/html/T_ProjectLCore_GameLogic_PuzzleParser.htm) class documentation.